schranz-search/schranz-search/integrations/symfony/README.md

 }
 ```

-A specific engine is available under the config key prefix with `Engine`:
+A specific engine is available under the config key suffix with `Engine`:

 ```php
 class Some {